Kangaroo (1952 film): Script

-In November 1948 20th Century Fox announced they wanted to make a films set in Australia at the turn of the century called The Australian Story.
-It would be based on an original story by Martin Berkley and produced by Robert Bassler.
+In November 1948, 20th Century-Fox announced they wanted to make a film set in Australia at the turn of the century, called The Australian Story.
+It would be based on an original story by Martin Berkeley and produced by Robert Bassler.
 The film would be made using Fox funds "frozen" by the Australian government under post-war currency restrictions.
 Tyrone Power was the expected star, as he had made a number of romantic adventures for Fox shot on location outside Hollywood such as Prince of Foxes.
 Reports said "the picture will be themed in the documentary manner by events that happened at the turn of the century."
 Australian reports said the film may be about the construction of the transcontinental telegraph.

-Lewis Milestone, who eventually directed the film, later said "I suppose the idea of making it originated in the Fox sales department: they'd accumulated a lot of money in Australia and I suppose the only way they could move the money was to reinvest it there."
+Lewis Milestone, who eventually directed the film, later said: "I suppose the idea of making it originated in the Fox sales department: they'd accumulated a lot of money in Australia and I suppose the only way they could move the money was to reinvest it there."

-In April 1949 it was reported "script writers at the Fox Studios are frantically reading Australian novels to get background material for a film courageously called "The Australian Story"."
+In April 1949, it was reported "script writers at the Fox Studios are frantically reading Australian novels to get background material for a film tentatively called "The Australian Story"."

-In June 1949 Fox said Dudley Nichols was going to write the script from Berkley's story, and may also direct.
+In June 1949, Fox said Dudley Nichols was going to write the script from Berkeley's story, and may also direct.
 However by July Norman Reilly Raine was working on the script which had also been known as The Land Down Under and Sundowner.
-In 1949 November Fox said the film was going to be called The Land Down Under, with Power to star and Bassler to produce.
-By this stage Fox said the film would be about a bushranger who pretends to be the long lost son of a rich land owner.
+In 1949 November, Fox said the film was going to be called The Land Down Under, with Power to star and Bassler to produce.
+By this stage, Fox said the film would be about a bushranger who pretends to be the long lost son of a rich land owner.

 In December 1949 associate producer Robert Snody and art director Lee Kirk arrived in Sydney to line up locations.
-By then the film was called The Bushranger although Snody insisted it was more of a family saga.
+By then, the film was called The Bushranger although Snody insisted it was more of a family saga.

-In January 1950 Fox said the project would be an "actor drama" called The Bushranger produced by Robert Snody and written by Norman Reilly Raine about a family running a cattle station in the northwest circa 1895–1900.
+In January 1950, Fox said the project would be an "actor drama" called The Bushranger produced by Robert Snody and written by Norman Reilly Raine about a family running a cattle station in the northwest circa 1895–1900.
 By that month Charles Clarke was announced as cinematographer.
-Also that month Fox said they would make the film in Technicolour, and that three writers were working on the script.
+Also that month, Fox said they would make the film in Technicolor, and that three writers were working on the script.
 Filming was expected to begin in October.

-Other titles to the story were The Australian Story, The Bushranger, The Land Down Under and Sundowner.
+Other titles to the story were: The Australian Story, The Bushranger, The Land Down Under and Sundowner.

 An early draft of the film reportedly featured reference to hordes of kangaroos wiping out a town, but this was deleted after input from the Australian crew.